steemit/devportal-tutorials-js/tutorials/18_follow_a_user/README.md

 # Follow / Unfollow user

-_By the end of this tutorial you should know how to follow and unfollow a user / author._
+_Follow and unfollow a user / author._

 This tutorial will take you through the process of checking the `follow status` of an author and either follow or unfollow that user depending on the current status.
 This is done with the `call` operation as well as the `broadcast.json` operation.